Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 - [License](#license)

 ## Usage
-Open the browser and navigate to http://localhost:3000.
+Starting server and navigation to http://localhost:3000.

 The questionnaire will guide the user through two parts: answering truthfully in the first part and then lying in the second part.